 But there is one consistent adaptation all of these dogs shared: They all attained fairly large body size.
 Most have large, muscular frames and sturdy bones, which would allow them to carry out these jobs with ease.

 Because most dog owners in the developed world keep their canines as family pets, relatively few continue to perform physically demanding tasks.
 However, they still possess most of the characteristics that were desired by the original breeders.

 A few of the most noteworthy big dog traits are detailed below.

 Large dogs take several years to reach maturity.
 Don’t be surprised to find that your big dog may weigh as much as you do, but still act like a puppy.
 Most large dog breeds are playful, clumsy, and energetic until they reach 2 to 3 years of age.

 Many retain this youthful exuberance for even longer than this.
 In fact, some don't calm down until they are 5 or 6 years old -- particularly those who have not been spayed or neutered.

-Unfortunately, large dog breeds are susceptible to a variety of health problems that can reduce their lifespan significantly.
+Unfortunately, big breeds are susceptible to a variety of health problems that can reduce their lifespan significantly.

-In fact, few large dog breeds live as long as small breeds.
-Whereas Chihuahuas, terriers and many other small breeds routinely reach 13 to 15 years of age, relatively few large dogs see their tenth birthday.
+In fact, few large breeds live as long as small breeds.
+Whereas Chihuahuas, terriers and many other small breeds routinely reach 13 to 15 years of age, relatively few see their tenth birthday.

 However, you can try to maximize your large dog’s lifespan by:

 Many large breeds are moderate to heavy shedders, and thanks to their large size, they have plenty of hair to shed.
 This means you’ll probably have to learn to deal with a house full of hair several times a year.

-This isn't necessarily a problem for all owners, but those who prefer a neat-and-tidy home may want to select a large dog breed that sheds relatively little.
+This isn’t necessarily a problem for all owners, but those who prefer a neat-and-tidy home may want to select a dog breed that sheds relatively little.

 But if you have your heart set on a German Shepherd, Labrador Retriever or other breed that sheds heavily, you may want to purchase a de-shedding tool, which will help keep your home tidy.